harvard-library/aspace-import-excel/README.md

 The intention is not to completely reproduce a Finding Aid as presented in an EAD XML, or to allow for every permutation of Archival Object creation within ArchivesSpace.
 We are aiming for the "80% rule"; that is, at least 80% of the work that would be done interactively can be replaced by an excel spreadsheet; additional refinements to individual archival objects (such as addition of agents-as-subjects, assignment of locations to top-level containers, etc.) would take place interactively.

+## Installation

+This is a regular  [ArchivesSpace Plug-in](https://github.com/archivesspace/archivesspace/blob/master/plugins/PLUGINS_README.md).
+To install this plug-in:
+1. Download or clone the plug-in from this [GitHub repository](https://github.com/archivesspace/archivesspace/blob/master/plugins/PLUGINS_README.md) into the ArchivesSpace **/plugin/** directory.
+2. Run the **scripts/initialize-plugin script**
+   * for Linux, that's `scripts/initialize-plugin.sh aspace-import-excel`
+   * for Windows, that's `scripts/initialize-plugin.bat aspace-import-excel`
+3. In the **common/config/config.rb** file, add 'aspace-import-excel' to the `AppConfig[:plugins]` array.
+4. Stop and restart ArchivesSpace

 ## User Documentation